koderzi/electron-dev/README.md

 # electron-dev - Dockerized Electron Development Environment

 This repository provides a development environment for Electron using VSCode and Dev Container.
 It allows you to easily set up a local Electron environment for development purposes.
-It comes pre-installed with a bash script called `electron-dev`, which helps you manage various tasks such as creating a VNC virtual display, quitting the VNC virtual display, and starting the Electron app.
+It comes pre-installed with a bash script called `electron-dev`, which helps you manage various tasks such as creating a VNC virtual display, starting the Electron app and quitting the VNC virtual display.

 ## Prerequisites